What are bots?

 - Click on SAVE & PUBLISH in the top right of your screen in order to confirm your choices.

-The banner is deployed for bots but it doesn't collect any consent: there is just a consent notice with the consent string by default.
-No consent is collected, but the bot won't be able to browse the website.
+The banner is deployed for bots but they will probably not be able to make a consent choice: there is just a consent notice with the consent string by default.
+No consent is collected, the bot will probably not be able to browse the website.

 Custom bot management, bypass consent collection for bots